Islamic inheritance law

 Most people believe that Muslim succession law is complex even though it was revealed to the centuries old people of Arabia, who loved, cared, upheld, learned, and put in practice.
-In fact, Islamic law brought fundamental change to the Arabian peninsula's male-dominated society and gave women rights when no similar laws existed worldwide that most historians agree.
-Non-Muslims authors praised Islamic Inheritance law.
-Islamic inheritance law is the most just, fair, and provide balance approach among many succession and wills laws.
+In fact, Islamic law brought fundamental change to the Arabian peninsula's male-dominated society and gave women rights when no similar laws existed worldwide that most historians agree with.
+Non-Muslim authors praised Islamic Inheritance law.
+Islamic inheritance law is the most just, fair, and provides a balance approach among many succession and wills laws.

-Islamic inheritance law (refers to as "Shariah" or "Sariyah" in Arabic) is a very intensive topic, and it may take years and not possible to conclude topic because it is part of every moment spend in a life.
+Islamic inheritance law (refers to as "Shariah" or "Sariyah" in Arabic) is a very intensive topic, and it may take years and not possible to conclude the topic because it is part of every moment spent in life.
 The word "Shariah" (i.e., Islamic law) shakes the world, but it means "way" or "path."
-Because Shariah is a large volume of scriptures and many people lacks fundamental understanding, you see criticism across media.
-It's not only difficult for Non-Muslims to know the correct interpretations, but many Muslims face difficult to answer a simple question "What is Shariah?".
+Because Shariah is a large volume of scriptures and many people lack fundamental understanding, you see criticism across media.
+It's not only difficult for Non-Muslims to know the correct interpretations, but many Muslims face difficulty to answer the simple question "What is Shariah?".
 Many perceive Shariah as strict, rigid, severe, and harsh, but the central theme is far from what it is perceived to be.

-You will not find any world law that is not strict or rigid whether you refer to jurisdictional or federal legal laws becaust that's the nature of the law.
-Laws are not law if they cannot regulate public and systems.
-Also, some people feel one law to be strict while others won't!
+You will not find any world law that is not strict or rigid whether you refer to jurisdictional or federal legal laws because that's the nature of the law.
+Laws are not Laws if they cannot regulate the public and systems.
+Also, some people feel one law is strict while others won't!

-Holy Quran is the main source for Islamic law constitute approximately 350 verses related to legal matters out of total verses 6,235 most of which were revealed in response to problems and issues that were actually encountered by the Arab during the life time of Prophet (Sallallahu Alayhi Wasallam).
+Holy Quran is the main source of Islamic law and constitutes approximately 350 verses related to legal matters out of total verses 6,235 most of which were revealed in response to problems and issues that were actually encountered by the Arab during the lifetime of Prophet (Sallallahu Alayhi Wasallam).
 The legal verses lay the foundation of Shariah.
-There are 140 verse of Holy Quran on worships and devotional matters (Ibadat) and another 70 verses address the concern of marriage, divorce, paternity, guardianship, fosterage, child custody, inheritance and bequest.
-Rules concerning commercial transactions (Mu’amalat) includes another 70 verses.
-There are about 30 verses on crimes and penalties and another 30 verses speak of justice, equality, evidence and proof, consultation in community affairs, basic rights and obligations.
+There are 140 verses of the Holy Quran on worship and devotional matters (Ibadat) and another 70 verses address the concern of marriage, divorce, paternity, guardianship, fosterage, child custody, inheritance and bequest.
+Rules concerning commercial transactions (Mu’amalat) include another 70 verses.
+There are about 30 verses on crimes and penalties and another 30 verses speak of justice, equality, evidence and proof, consultation in community affairs, basic rights, and obligations.
 Economic matters, workers’ rights and social justice issues occupy another 10 verses in the Holy Book.
 Muslim jurists are not unanimous on the precise number of legal verses in the Holy Quran, as calculations of this nature tend to differ according to one’s viewpoint and approach. - Shariah Law Questions and Answers by Mohammad Hashim Kamali.

-From above, you can quickly deduce that the legal rulings related text is 10% the most out of entire Holy Quran.
-As we mentioned before, the majority part of Holy Quran includes the ruling on worships, morals and virtues.
-Hope this can clarify that one of the biggest misconceptions that the Holy Quran includes majority of legal ruling.
+From above, you can quickly deduce that the legal rulings-related text is 10% the most out of the entire Holy Quran.
+As we mentioned before, the majority part of the Holy Quran includes the ruling on worship, morals, and virtues.
+Hope this can clear that one of the biggest misconceptions is that the Holy Quran includes the majority of a legal rulings.